 And is this really important enough to be heard by the United States Supreme Court, not once, but twice?

-This is installment #3 of our weekly Estate Planning Lessons From The Stars series, which is based on the Celebrity Legacies TV show for which we provide commentary as the estate legal experts.
+This is installment #3 of our Estate Planning Lessons From The Stars series, which is based on the Celebrity Legacies TV show for which we provide commentary as the estate legal experts.
 See other articles in the series here.

 While we monitor, write about, and provide commentary for media outlets around the country about many complicated celebrity estates, this one takes the prize.
 We call it “The Grand-Daddy Of All Estate Battles.”
 We’ve written several articles about this case so far, which you can read here.